MichaelCade/90DaysOfDevOps/Days/day53.md

 ![](Images/Day53_Kubernetes11.png)

-The next page is going to give you the registration code that needs to be ran on each of your nodes with the appropriate services to be enabled. etcd, controlplane and worker.
-For our master node we want etcd and controlplane so the command can be seen below.
+The next page is going to give you the registration code that needs to be run on each of your nodes with the appropriate services to be enabled. etcd, control-plane and worker.
+For our master node, we want etcd and control-plane so the command can be seen below.

 ![](Images/Day53_Kubernetes12.png)